Book Online With:

 If you’re looking to lose weight, weight loss has been known to help treat PCOS!
 This helps normalize hormone levels and improve insulin with a diet that’s high in complex carbs and low in refined carbs and sugar.
 It’s been proven that losing 5 to 10% of your body weight has been able to improve insulin levels.
 With normal insulin levels, you can help to regulate your period.

 Because high levels of androgen interfere with ovulation and the development/regular release of your eggs, this also impacts fertilization.
-Meaning, if an egg isn’t healthy or being released regularly, it cannot be fertilized.
+Meaning, that if an egg isn’t healthy or being released regularly, it cannot be fertilized.
 This hinders pregnancy.

 Regulating Your Menstrual Cycle

 Although there is no cure for PCOS there are methods of treatment that can help feel more like a cure.
-So women of all ages with PCOS can have healthy pregnancies.
+So, women of all ages with PCOS can have healthy pregnancies.

 One of the first options your healthcare provider may suggest is birth control pills.
-These contain artificial versions of the hormones progestin and estrogen.
+These contain artificial versions of the hormones: progestin and estrogen.
 These added hormones can help regulate your menstrual cycle and reduce high levels of androgen production.

 Are There Risks When Getting Pregnant With PCOS?